marstr/guid/README.md

 this file.

 # Release Notes 0.2.*
+## 0.2.4
+Updating Stringf(Format) to have a single return value.
+Error conditions are now satisified by returning an empty string.

 ## 0.2.3
 Updating String* functions to not be pointer functions.
 Also, adding a Stringf example.

 ## 0.2.2
 - Randomly generated bits now use the crypto/rand library to ensure safer randomly generated GUIDs.